nkashaev/Replication_SRPwME/README.md

 This folder contains main programs used in the first application.

--   `1App_main.jl` â generates the value of the test statistic for both single-individual and couplesâ households for a generic lover bound of the support of the discount factor.
+-   `1App_main.jl`  -- generates the value of the test statistic for both single-individual and couplesâ households for a generic lover bound of the support of the discount factor.

--   `1App_singles_ADF.jl` â generates the value of the test statistic for testing whether an average discount factor equals to a given value.
+-   `1App_singles_ADF.jl`  -- generates the value of the test statistic for testing whether an average discount factor equals to a given value.

 `singles`
 ---------

 This folder contains programs generating the output in Section 7.1 for single-individual households (including footnotes).

--   `1App_singles_ADF_X.jl` â the code computes the value of the test statistic for testing the hypothesis that the average discount factor is equal to `X`.
+-   `1App_singles_ADF_X.jl`  -- the code computes the value of the test statistic for testing the hypothesis that the average discount factor is equal to `X`.
 These results are used footnote 48.

     **Machine/Execution time:** PC1 / 40min per file.

     **Output:** `1App_singles_ADF_X.csv`.

--   `1App_singles_main_X.jl` â the code generates the value of the test statistic using data on single-individual households when the discount factor is supported on or inside [`X`,1].
+-   `1App_singles_main_X.jl`  -- the code generates the value of the test statistic using data on single-individual households when the discount factor is supported on or inside [`X`,1].
 For instance, `1App_singles_main_0.1.jl` generates the value of the test statistic when the discount factor is supported on or inside \([0.1,1]\).
 These results are used in the main text and in footnote 49.

     **Machine/Execution time:** PC1 / 0.5h per file.